smart-edge-open/EMCO/docs/design/Logical_Clouds.md

     #create logical cloud without admin permissions
     version: emco/v2
     resourceContext:
-      anchor: projects/{{.ProjectName}}/logical-clouds
+      anchor: projects/proj1/logical-clouds
     metadata:
-      name: {{.LogicalCloud}}
+      name: lc1
     spec:
       namespace: ns1
       user:
         user-name: user-1
         type: certificate

-        user-permissions:
+The namespace can also be renamed.
+This will be the namespace name that EMCO will create in every cluster associated with this Logical Cloud.
+Logical Clouds that don't specify a `level` field will automatically default to Standard and consequently expect the namespace to be provided.

+**Second**, the creation of User Permissions (which get translated to Role/RoleBindings or Cluster/ClusterRoleBindings in Kubernetes):

+    ---
+    #create logical cloud without admin permissions
+    version: emco/v2
+    resourceContext:
+      anchor: projects/proj1/logical-clouds
+    metadata:
-        - permission-name: permission-1
+      name: permission-1
+    spec:
+      namespace: ns1
       apiGroups:
       - ""
       - "apps"
       - "k8splugin.io"
       resources:
       - secrets
       - pods
       - configmaps
       - services
       - deployments
       - resourcebundlestates
       verbs:
       - get
       - watch
       - list
       - create

 It's important to define `apiGroups`, `resource` and `verbs` according to the intended goal.
-The namespace can also be renamed.
-This will be the namespace name that EMCO will create in every cluster associated with this Logical Cloud.
-Logical Clouds that don't specify a `level` field will automatically default to Level-1 and consequently expect namespace and user permissions to be provided.
+They are scoped to the namespace specified in the User Permission.
+If the namespace is empty, i.e. `""`, then the scope of the three variables above is the cluster, i.e. cluster-wide. **This is what determines that the Logical Cloud will be of Privileged type**.

-**Second**, the creation of Cluster Quotas (which get translated to resource quotas in Kubernetes):
+**Third**, the creation of Cluster Quotas (which get translated to resource quotas in Kubernetes):

     ---
     #create cluster quotas
     version: emco/v2
     resourceContext:
-      anchor: projects/proj1/logical-clouds/{{.LogicalCloud}}/cluster-quotas
+      anchor: projects/proj1/logical-clouds/lc1/cluster-quotas
     metadata:
-        name: quota-1
+        name: quota1
     spec:
         limits.cpu: '400'
         limits.memory: 1000Gi